 Bottled water is regulated for safety, but it’s a tricky thing.
 The EPA regulates tap water, while the FDA oversees bottled.
 Yet FDA oversight doesn’t apply to water packaged and sold within the same state, leaving some 60 to 70 percent of bottled water, including the contents of watercooler jugs, free of FDA regulation, according to the NRDC’s report.
 In this case, testing depends on the states, but the NRDC found that they often don’t have adequate resources to oversee bottled water, in some cases lacking even one full-time person for an entire state.

 The FDA requires bottlers to regularly test for contaminants, but the agency considers bottled water a low-risk product, so plants may not be inspected every year.
 According to one FDA official, it’s the manufacturer’s responsibility to ensure that the product complies with laws and regulations.
 Some bottlers turn to NSF International, a trade group that conducts yearly unannounced inspections of plants, looking at the source of the water and the treatment process, and testing for contaminants.
 Other companies belong to the International Bottled Water Association (IBWA), which also performs annual unannounced tests to ensure the plant is up to FDA standards.
 IBWA has its own regulations, some of which are stricter than the FDA’s.

 Bottlers don’t have to let consumers know if their product becomes contaminated, but sometimes they pull their products from stores.
 In fact, between 1990 and 2007, this happened about 100 times, says Peter Gleick of the Pacific Institute in Oakland, California.
 Among the reasons for recall: contamination with mold, benzene, coliform, microbes, even crickets.

-Next: Are water bottles themselves safe? »
+Next: Are the bottles safe to drink from? »